Odermatt Leads After First Run In Postponed Giant Slalom - UrduPoint

 Odermatt Leads After First Run In Postponed Giant Slalom

-Swiss skier Marco Odermatt led the way after the first round of the giant slalom at Santa Caterina di Valfurva, which was rescheduled from Sunday to Monday

-Santa Caterina di Valfurva (APP - UrduPoint / Pakistan Point News - 7th Dec, 2020 ) :Swiss skier Marco Odermatt led the way after the first round of the giant slalom at Santa Caterina di Valfurva, which was rescheduled from Sunday to Monday.
+Santa Caterina di Valfurva, Italy, Dec 7 (APP - UrduPoint / Pakistan Point News - 7th Dec, 2020 ) :Swiss skier Marco Odermatt led the way after the first round of the giant slalom at Santa Caterina di Valfurva, which was rescheduled from Sunday to Monday.

 Odermatt, who tops the discipline standings, edged the Norwegian Leif Kristian Nestvold-Haugen by 0.19 seconds with Frenchman Alexis Pinturault a further 0.05sec behind.